amrdixon/dragonfinder/README.md

     bash run_server_client_local.sh

 This should deploy two linked Docker containers: one serving the model and one acting as a REST API client.
 The local server inference model is contained in a Docker container and requests to the model are made via a REST API.
 The Docker serving image was developed using TensorFlow Serving and the container publishes the REST API to our host's port 8501.
 The client Docker container provides a consistent interface for all server types.
 The client container publishes the client REST API to the host's port 5000.
 Once the server and client API is built and running, you can interface with it via HTTP POST method.
 A sample real world dataset has been provided in the client/data_sample directory.
-An example of classifying an image is as follows:
+An example of how to classify an image would be to enter the following command in your terminal:

     curl -v -H "Content-Type: multipart/form-data" -F "file=@client/data_sample/bear/IMG_5079.jpg" http://0.0.0.0:5000/classify

 ### Cloud Server

-The two types of cloud servers shown here are an AWS SageMaker inference endpoint and a cloud REST API using Amazon API Gateway.
-The AWS SageMaker model is a cloud-based endpoint for serving predictions.
+The two types of cloud servers developed in this project are an AWS SageMaker inference endpoint and a cloud REST API using Amazon API Gateway.
 The SageMaker deployment of the model requires your own AWS credentials and this repo contains instructions to assist you in your own deployment.
 The cloud REST API server is an extension of the SageMaker inference model deployment that provides better interfacing for the app.
 Instructions for deploying both types of cloud servers are found in the cloud_deployment directory.
 Once the servers are deployed and the setup has been completed, run the following command to deploy the client:

     bash run_client_tool.sh